electron/website/blog/electron-37-0.md

 ![An image showing different corner smoothing values (0%, 30%, 60%, and 100%) applied to rectangles, with 60% labeled as matching macOS style](../static/assets/img/corner-smoothing.svg)

-Electron 37 (ok, you got us!
-This feature technically landed in Electron 36, but we felt like it deserved a larger spotlight) introduces a new CSS feature that brings Apple-inspired smooth corners to your applications.
-The new `-electron-corner-smoothing` CSS property allows for further design customization closer aligning with the MacOS design language.
+Electron 37 introduces a new CSS feature that brings Apple-inspired smooth corners to your applications.
+The new `-electron-corner-smoothing` CSS property allows for further design customization closer aligning with the macOS design language.
+This feature technically landed in Electron 36, but we felt like it deserved a larger spotlight.

 ```css
 .my-button {